-''Sadly hair transplants tend not be effective for alopecia sufferers because there is no guarantee that the transplanted hair will grow back.
+''One way of treating alopecia is the use of steroids but these aren't always effective.
+Sadly, hair transplants tend not to be effective for alopecia sufferers because there is no guarantee that the transplanted hair will grow back.”

-Dr Shahmalak said: 'This happens in women with Polycystic Ovary Syndrome.
-This is quite a common condition and it happens when multiple cysts on the ovary lead to an hormonal imbalance and the loss of hair.
+Dr Shahmalak said: “Women with Polycystic Ovary Syndrome may experience thinning hair.
+This is quite a common condition, and it happens when multiple cysts on the ovary lead to a hormonal imbalance, which can trigger the loss of hair.
 Women with PCOS will often develop facial hair and new hair on their arms, chest and buttocks, yet they will recede on the scalp.
 It is an extremely unpleasant condition.
-It is estimated one in five women in the UK have polycystic ovaries, yet only half of these have any symptoms.
+It is estimated one in five women in the UK has polycystic ovaries, yet only half of these have any symptoms.